OHDSI/Eunomia/README.md

 [![Build Status](https://travis-ci.org/OHDSI/Eunomia.svg?branch=master)](https://travis-ci.org/OHDSI/Eunomia)
 [![codecov.io](https://codecov.io/github/OHDSI/Eunomia/coverage.svg?branch=master)](https://codecov.io/github/OHDSI/Eunomia?branch=master)

 Eunomia is a standard dataset in the Common Data Model (CDM) for testing and demonstration purposes.
 Eunomia is used for many of the exercises in [the Book of OHDSI](http://book.ohdsi.org).
+For functions that require schema name, use 'main'.

 Features
 ========